Advanced query for sorted tasks with custom table view

 :keys status task

-• structure changes from a list of the data found via the :find expression
+• from a list of the data specified by the :find clause expressions.

-In the :keyed result, each map gets it’s key name from one of the values after :keys.
-These values are named symbols.
+In the :keys result, each map gets its key name from the values specified after :keys.
+These values are referred to as symbols.
 For example, the symbols from OP’s query are status and task.

-Let’s peek at the result of the original advanced query to compare the result with and outout :keys.
-This is possible by changing the :view function to :view :pprint
+Let’s peek at the result of the original advanced query to compare the result with and without :keys.
+This can be done by changing the :view function to :view :pprint

 Advanced query used to see the results.
 Notice the modified :view function.